oguzkaganozt/actuation_porting/documentation/user_guide/avh.rst

 VPN connection
 ==============

-You can use the script to directly connect to the Corellium VPN.
+Inside the devcontainer, you can use the script to directly connect to the Corellium VPN by running the following command:

 .. code-block:: console

   $ ./avh.py --vpn-connect

 If you check with ``ip a`` command, you should see the ``tap0`` interface created.

 **Or Manually:**
+Inside the EC2 instance, you can connect to the Corellium VPN by following the steps below:
 On the AVH website, in the "Connect" tab of the previously created device, use the "Download OVPN File" button to download the VPN configuration file.